Kripalu Guest Stories: Lara T.

 When I first came to Kripalu, I had been living in New York City and was very career focused: I’d published a book and was working on my teaching career.
 I was reaching a point of burnout, totally caught up in the competition of New York.
 My coping strategy was to distract myself, rather than get at the root of the problem.
 I was ready for a change.

 I had walked by a particular yoga studio for years.
 One day I showed up and tried it, and I was hooked.
 I had been trained as a dancer, but this was a kind of movement based on the individual, not the group.
 I loved that I didn’t have to look just like the person standing beside me.
 Then a writer friend told me about Kripalu.
 I’d never heard of it but it looked like a beautiful place—I decided to give it a try.

 When I came to Kripalu I didn’t know what to expect.
 I thought I’d find a lot of people with really great yoga outfits.
 But here it’s more about what your body is feeling instead of what your body looks like.
 After that first visit, I came to Kripalu three more times in the space of nine months.
-During one of those visits I heard about the volunteer program.
-I thought it would fit into my teaching schedule; I could volunteer for the summer.
+These days, I come to Kripalu on a regular basis, to teach workshops for the R&R Retreat program.

 At Kripalu, I’ve learned things that I didn’t find in my yoga classes in New York.
 I’ve been able to discover the eight limbs of yoga here.
-There is a willingness, among guests and volunteers, to learn much more about the self—even the shadow self, the parts we tend to ignore or avoid.
-I’m grateful for the opportunity to know myself better at Kripalu, and in knowing to become more empowered.
+There is a willingness among everyone here to learn much more about the self—even the shadow self, the parts we tend to ignore or avoid.
+I’m grateful for the opportunity to know myself better at Kripalu and, in knowing, to become more empowered.